Sprout Organics Gobble & Grow Toddler Snacks

 Sprout is providing 15 boxes of toddler snacks for you to try.
 The boxes include a variety of both both the Fruit & Veggie Crispy Chews and Fruity Yogurt Bites, so your little one can try them all.
 Enter using the Giveaway Tools widget below.
 Your chances of winning are really good.

 Bonnie was raised in a small farming village in central Ohio where she was active in 4-H and FFA.
 She grew up surrounded by a large family who taught her how to can, garden and cook from scratch.
-Now living in Florida and raising a fearless little boy, Bonnie is running the family farm where they raise chickens, turkeys, ducks, goats, pigs and horses.
-She also enjoys teaching her son how to live off of the land, appreciate God’s creation, and live a simpler life.
+Now living in Florida and raising two outrageous kids, Bonnie is running the family farm where they raise chickens, ducks, goats, pigs and horses.
+She also enjoys teaching her kids how to live off of the land, appreciate God’s creation, and live a simpler life.